Competitive applicants typically have:

 Due to the COVID-19 pandemic, however, all interviews will be conducted remotely via video between February and early March 2022.

 Please note that interviews are by invitation by the PhD program only; we will not honor any requests for interviews.

 We plan to offer an in-person open house for applicants who are ranked for admission into our program.
 The open house will not be available to general applicants.
 We will also not conduct any in-person tours or meetings outside of the admissions process.

-Chicago and Evanston Clinical Psychology Programs
+Chicago & Evanston Clinical Psychology Programs

 Our Clinical Psychology PhD Program at Northwestern University Feinberg School of Medicine (in Chicago) is differentiated from the Clinical Psychology program at Northwestern University’s Weinberg College of Arts and Sciences (in Evanston) in several ways.
 The Chicago program is a scientist-practitioner program that places an equal emphasis on research and clinical training.
-Our goal is to prepare students for research and clinical careers in academic medical center and similar healthcare settings (e.g., VA medical centers, research hospitals, large health systems).
+Our goal is to prepare students for research and clinical careers in academic medical centers and similar healthcare settings (e.g., VA medical centers, research hospitals, large health systems).
 Read a description of the Weinberg College of Arts and Sciences program on the Evanston campus.

 Clinical psychology doctoral students live off campus.
 Our campus is centrally located one mile north of the Loop on Chicago’s lakefront, just blocks from the Magnificent Mile.
-Chicago offers numerous residential neighborhoods within a short commute, either by walking/biking (e.g., Streeterville, Gold Coast, River North) or public transportation and University shuttle bus (e.g., Old Town, Lincoln Park, Lakeview, West Town, Boystown, Wrigleyville).
+Chicago offers numerous residential neighborhoods within a short commute, either by walking/biking (e.g., Streeterville, Gold Coast, River North) or public transportation and university shuttle bus (e.g., Old Town, Lincoln Park, Lakeview, West Town, Boystown, Wrigleyville).
 More information about housing can be found on The Graduate School’s website.